 Each can cultivate a sustainable relationship with our environment.
 This can only be possible if we economize on the use of water.
-Grey Water usage is a brilliant way of ensuring that the generation to come won’t lament concerning the water issue.
+Grey Water usage is a brilliant way to ensure that the generation won’t lament the water issue.

 Not only does the grey water reduce the demand for water supply, but also in septic wastage.
-Reusing the water leaves less of in flowing into sewage as septic flow.
+Reusing the water leaves less inflow into sewage as septic flow.
 You cut the load in the septic wastewater.
 The reduction translates to the septic system handling less of the effluent.

-Grey Water Harvesting Solves soil problems
+Grey Water Harvesting Solves soil problems.

-An alternative to sprinkler systems is the use of Grey Water Harvesting system.
+An alternative to sprinkler systems is the Grey Water Harvesting system.
 Since they are equipped with a sieving system, the household water flows through the pipes into the gardens to wet the thirsty soils.
-The water offers a variety of benefits to the plant from the health of the plant to water conservation.
+Water offers a variety of benefits to the plant, from the plant’s health to water conservation.

 Little usage of water